langep/git-lfs-serverless/README.md

 # Git LFS Serverless

-A Git LFS server running in serverless environment using AWS Lambda and S3.
+A Git LFS server running in a serverless environment using AWS Lambda and S3.
 This works by creatign presigned S3 URLs after using HTTP Basic Authentication backed by AWS Secret Manager.

+**Currently, this only works in us-east-1.**

+This project was mainly created because I was playing around in Unity 3d and was looking for a better way to handle large binary assets.
+Github does support LFS but I thought it would be a great learning experience to create my own implementation in a serverless fashion.

 # TODO:
 - Error handling if files are missing
 - Implement [Git LFS File Locking API](https://github.com/git-lfs/git-lfs/blob/master/docs/api/locking.md)
+- Make AWS Region independent.

 # Requirements
 - [serverless](https://serverless.com/) Install with `npm install serverless -g`